ducktalez/plagih/README.md

 # Familiar Genetic Programming with TensorFlow

 ## Ablage/Todos

-Make regular Functions Sympy Functions introduce integer replace x**2 with Squared(x) test-cases
+- Make regular Functions Sympy Functions
+- ASTify all functions
+- introduce integer
+- replace x**2 with Squared(x)
+- Tests for:
+  - Auto-testruns: loop/reload through [random, origin, origin_fixed] [MC, IB]
+  - TF-evaluation equals python-evaluation equals sympy evaluation
+- BackPropagation through nodes, rank value for whole tree
+- gens_since_last_pareto

+Always check
+- xxxxx
+- sfeh
+- asd

+## crazy ideas
+- evolution+ranking of node evolutions

+## Checks for when you have altered code
+- Functions need to be in ops_dict

 Attention: If you want to write your own code, look for important developer informations in the section below!

 ## name ideas
+- AnnaGP
+- FamGP (Familiar GP)
 - plagih: plausible genetic improvements
-- FamGP (Familiar GP)
-- PartnachGP
-- SendlingGP
   ...is a genetic programming framework.
 - It is specialized on fast and efficient evaluation (faster than KarooGP) and especially introduces the concept of familiarity.

 ## Paper ideas
 - unified mathematics as performance improvement for gp
 - cluster-based evolution of subpopulations
 - Recombining if cases in
+- BackPropagation through nodes, rank value for whole tree
 - Genetic Backpropagation
+-

 ## Intro